mlflow/mlflow/docs/source/llms/deployments/index.rst

             openai_api_key: $OPENAI_API_KEY

-In this example, we define a route named ``chat`` that corresponds to the ``llm/v1/chat`` type, which will use the ``gpt-3.5-turbo`` model from OpenAI to return query responses from the OpenAI service.
+In this example, we define an endpoint named ``chat`` that corresponds to the ``llm/v1/chat`` type, which will use the ``gpt-3.5-turbo`` model from OpenAI to return query responses from the OpenAI service.

-The Gateway configuration is very easy to update.
+The MLflow Deployments Server configuration is very easy to update.
-Simply edit the configuration file and save your changes, and the MLflow AI Gateway service will automatically update the routes with zero disruption or down time.
+Simply edit the configuration file and save your changes, and the MLflow Deployments Server will automatically update the endpoints with zero disruption or down time.
 This allows you to try out new providers or model types while keeping your applications steady and reliable.

 In order to define an API key for a given provider, there are three primary options: